Hanze University of Applied Sciences

 Minerva Academy of Hanze University of Applied Sciences in Groningen.

-Hanze University of Applied Sciences (abbreviated as: Hanze UAS; Hanzehogeschool Groningen) is the largest University of Applied Sciences in northern Netherlands and located in Groningen.
+Hanze University of Applied Sciences (abbreviated as: Hanze UAS; Hanze) is the largest University of Applied Sciences in the northern Netherlands and located in Groningen.

-Hanze UAS offers various Bachelor and Master programmes in Dutch, English, and German, and works closely with international partner institutes.
-The school counts approximately 28,000 students and 3,200 employees.
-About, 8,1% of students are international.
+Hanze UAS offers various Bachelor and Master programmes in Dutch and English, and works closely with international partner institutes.
+The school counts approximately 28,000 students and 3,700 employees.
+About 10% of students are international.